 Adequate Fresh Water, Supplies, and Fuel

-Vessels navigating ice-covered waters may encounter delays, necessitating sufficient fresh water, supplies, and maneuvering fuel.
+Vessels navigating ice-covered waters may encounter delays, necessitating sufficient fresh water, supplies, and fuel quantities.
 The remote nature of polar regions limits resupply opportunities, making it essential to carry ample reserves.
 Ice-capable vessels are designed with larger storage capacities for these vital resources, ensuring crew and passengers' needs are met throughout the voyage.

 Requirement | Description |